 Furthermore, most vehicles have small swirls and scratches on the finish, which further compound the problem.
 Most car washes have cloth brushes.
 These absorb the dirty, gritty water from cars in front of you, becoming heavy and abrasive, and leave scratches and swirls on your finish.
 Look at the hood of your vehicle with the sun reflecting from the opposite side and you’ll see what we are talking about.
 This is the reason many people only hand wash their cars.
 Unfortunately, hand washing does not solve the problem, because if you examine a hand washed car in direct sun you will also find many tiny swirls in the paint, which come from wiping, scrubbing and brushing while cleaning it.

 Arizona is especially hard on vehicles finishes.

-Blowing winds and gritty dirt from its many rock formations mar finishes with tiny pock marks.
-The intense summer sun bakes finishes, fades paint.
-The combination gradually wears through the protective clear coat layer and causes pealing and whitening.
 It’s important to start day 1 with your vehicle to put on regular coatings of wax or paint sealant protector.
 They don’t yellow or cut luster like many plastic coatings so they keep your finish looking equal and often even better than when you drove it out of the show room.
-We get many “better than new” reactions after clay, buff, wax treatments.
+We get many “better than new” reactions after clay, buff, wax, and protection treatments.